turingschool/front-end-curriculum/projects/linked-list.md

 - Two input fields
   - One for the title of the bookmark
   - One for the URL that the bookmark should link to
-- One for creating the bookmark and adding it to the page
+- One button for creating the bookmark and adding it to the page
 - A section for all of the created bookmarks; each bookmark should display:
   - The title of the bookmark
   - The URL of the bookmark (this should be clickable and link to the URL)